-We have identified the implementation of new core banking application with impact on financial reporting as a key audit matter because of the following
+We have identified the implementation of new core Involved our Data Analytics specialists to carry out

+banking application with impact on financial the following procedures:

+reporting as a key audit matter because of the • Test the completeness and accuracy on

-- There is a risk that data may not have been accurately or completely migrated from BASIS to Finacle as the Bank handles large volume of transactions - The new system may have different configurations and customizations from BASIS.
-If not properly configured or customized, this could result in material misstatement that impact multiple accounts in the financial statements - The transition to a new core banking application may impact the Bank's IT internal control environment.
-There is a risk that the new application may be operating under ineffective control for which significant processes rely on. - Risk of extended system downtime during the migration, affecting business operations and risk of Inadequate contingency planning for system failures or delays. - Appropriate IT controls are required to ensure that applications process data as expected and that changes are made in an appropriate manner.
-These controls contribute to mitigating the risk of potential fraud or error in the financial accounting and reporting records as a result of changes to IT systems, applications or data.
+following the transfer of balances from Basis to

+• There is a risk that data may not have been Finacle.

+accurately or completely migrated from Gained understanding of the data transfer/migration process undertaken

+BASIS to Finacle as the Bank handles large and any controls put in place to ensure the

+volume of transactions completeness and accuracy of the data.

+• The new system may have different Gained understanding of the complaints

+configurations and customizations from process and the resolution of the related complaints.

+BASIS.
+If not properly configured or Tested controls over the complaints

+customized, this could result in material process.

+misstatement that impact multiple

+accounts in the financial statements Obtained and reviewed the schedule for pending channel transactions as at 31 December 2024 and

+The transition to a new core banking confirmed how they were resolved.

+application may impact the Bank's IT

+internal control environment.
+There is a

+risk that the new application may be

+operating under ineffective control for

+which significant processes rely on.

+Risk of extended system downtime during the migration, affecting business

+operations and risk of Inadequate

+contingency planning for system failures or

+delays.

+Appropriate IT controls are required to

+ensure that applications process data as

+expected and that changes are made in an

+appropriate manner.
+These controls

+contribute to mitigating the risk of

+potential fraud or error in the financial

+accounting and reporting records as a

+result of changes to IT systems,

+applications or data.